Surgical Post-Training: Proximal On-Policy Distillation for Reasoning with Knowledge Retention

 About

-Enhancing the reasoning capabilities of Large Language Models (LLMs) via post-training is often constrained by the trade-off between efficiency and catastrophic forgetting.
-While prior research emphasizes the role of on-policy data in mitigating forgetting, we uncover--and validate both theoretically and empirically--an overlooked yet critical mechanism: the implicit regularization inherent in Direct Preference Optimization's (DPO) reward estimate.
-This motivates our Surgical Post-Training (SPoT), a new paradigm designed to optimize reasoning efficiently while preserving learned prior knowledge.
-SPoT consists of: (1) a data rectification pipeline that employs an Oracle to surgically correct erroneous steps via minimal edits, generating data proximal to the model's distribution; and (2) a reward-based binary cross-entropy objective.
-Unlike the relative ranking in DPO, this objective treats reasoning correctness as a binary classification problem, enforcing decoupled supervision signals.
-Empirically, with only 4k rectified math data pairs, SPoT improves Qwen3-8B's accuracy by 6.2% on average across in-domain and OOD tasks, requiring merely 28 minutes of training on 8x H800 GPUs.
+Injecting new reasoning knowledge into Large Language Models (LLMs) via post-training often induces catastrophic forgetting.
+Recent studies emphasize the importance of on-policy data but suggest that KL-divergence fails to mitigate forgetting.
+In contrast, we show, both analytically and empirically, that the KL-constrained reward formulation actually plays a critical role in retaining knowledge during post-training.
+This motivates our Surgical Post-Training (SPOT), a proximal on-policy distillation framework designed to optimize reasoning efficiently while preserving prior knowledge.
+SPOT consists of (1) a data rectification pipeline employing an Oracle to surgically correct erroneous steps via minimal edits, generating proximal on-policy data; and (2) a reward-based binary cross-entropy objective essential for enhancing reasoning and mitigating forgetting.
+Empirically, with only 4k rectified math pairs, SPOT improves Qwen3-8B's accuracy by 6.2% on average across in-domain and out-of-domain tasks, requiring merely 16-minute model training on 8x H800 GPUs.
+Moreover, SPOT provides a superior initialization for subsequent reinforcement learning, significantly elevating the performance ceiling.
 Code: https://github.com/Visual-AI/SPoT

 Related benchmarks